-Situated in the Meerut district of Uttar Pradesh, Hastinapur finds its mention not just on the modern Indian Map but also in the ancient mythological texts.
-Hastinapur is a city that witnessed the great war of Mahabharata, a tale of rivalry between brothers who belonged to the same family, the eminence of Lord Krishna and the advent of Kalyuga!
+Hastinapur is located in the Meerut city of Uttar Pradesh.
+Hastinapur finds its mention not just on the modern Indian Map but also in the ancient mythological texts.
+Hastinapur is a city that witnessed the great war of Mahabharata, a tale of rivalry between brothers who belonged to the same family, the eminence of Lord Krishna, and the advent of Kalyuga!
 Hastinapur is a popular tourist destination for spiritual and curious travelers as the proof of Mahabharata, in the form of structures, that are spread across the city for which people come here from across the country and abroad to experience them.

-Karna Temple.
 Karna temple is dedicated to Lord Shiva and it is believed that the temple was built during the Mahabharata.
-Although the temple is as small as a room but it attracts thousands of visitors every month.
+Although the temple is as small as a room it attracts thousands of visitors every month.

-Hastinapur is an old town that is visited by history buffs, Hindu and Jain devotees and tourists alike majorly for its spiritual tourist destinations.
+Hastinapur is an old town in Uttar Pradesh, that is visited by history buffs, Hindu and Jain devotees, and tourists alike majorly for its spiritual tourist destinations.
 Destinations that receive great footfall are Ashtapad, Baba Digambar Jain Mandir, and Jambudweep Jain Tirthankar.
 You too can witness the magnificence and mysticism of these places by arriving here via a good transportation network that connects the city with other nearby cities and states.

 Hastinapur is approx. 132km, 1,500km, 1,500km, and 2,200km from Delhi, Mumbai, Kolkata, and Bengaluru.
 Below mentioned are some of the best and economical transportation modes and routes that you may consider if planning a visit to this ancient city.

-By Road.
-Making plans to visit Hastinapur by your personal car or bike, sounds adventurous and it surely is, courtesy the motorable and beautiful national and state highways that lead you to the city.
+Making plans to visit Hastinapur by your personal car or bike, sounds adventurous and it surely is, courtesy of the motorable and beautiful national and state highways that lead you to the city.
 Arriving from the following nearby cities you can consider the below-listed route;

 Apart from private transport one can also travel via govt run or private buses to Hastinapur from various metro cities.

-By Air.
-Delhi’s IGI airport is the nearest airport to Hastinapur.
+Delhi’s IGI Airport is the nearest airport to Hastinapur.
 From the airport, one may take a tourist bus or a tourist taxi to cover another 136km to reach this holy ancient city of Hastinapur.
 To Delhi’s IGI airport there are direct flights from all the major metro cities of India.

-By Rail.
-Meerut city railway station, Muzaffarnagar and Hapur are the nearest railway stations to reach Hastinapura.
+Meerut city railway station, Muzaffarnagar, and Hapur are the nearest railway stations to reach Hastinapur.
 Although from all these stations one has to travel another 35km, 45km, and 50km respectively to reach Hastinapur.
 Listed below are the direct trains that you may consider to reach Meerut city railway station;